 Day 3 is a day of driving, but fear not, you will still be entertained!
-On our journey, we will pass the time by marvelling at the scenic views of the Ugandan countryside, leaving Murchison Falls National Park behind and driving southwards to Kibale Forest National Park.
-The drive to Kibale will go through major western towns of Hoima and Fort Portal.
-We will arrive at Kibale in the early evening.
+On our journey, we will pass the time by marvelling at the scenic views of the Ugandan countryside.
+We will start with a stopover at the famous ‘Top of the Falls’ where we have spectacular views of the Murchison Falls along the Nile River, a perfect photo opportunity for the budding photographers.
+Leaving Murchison Falls National Park behind and driving southwards to Kibale National Park.
+The drive to Kibale National Park will go through major western towns of Hoima, Kyenjojo, and Fort Portal.
+We will arrive in the early evening.

 Day 4 starts with us heading to the Kibale forest immediately after breakfast to track the chimpanzees in their forest home.
 If we are lucky on the trek, we may encounter other different species of monkeys in the Kibale forest.
 These include colobus monkeys, olive baboons, and red-tailed monkeys.

 In the afternoon, we will drive to Queen Elizabeth National Park via Fort Portal Crater Lakes, perhaps Uganda’s most iconic sight.
 These volcanic craters formed some 8,000 to 10,000 years ago and they provide an idyllic backdrop to the extensive hiking trail network in the area.
 Here, you will be able to enjoy the amazing views of western Uganda’s tea farmlands and plantations.
 If the weather is good, we’ll get a chance to spot the Rwenzori Mountain Escarpment in the distance.
-After a day full of spectacular views, we’ll check in to the lodge and relax in preparation for the following day’s game drives.
+After a day full of spectacular views, we will join the Kazinga channel boat trip and after we’ll check in to the lodge and relax in preparation for the following day’s game drives.

-On the way to Bwindi National Park, we will drive through the Ishasha sector of Queen Elizabeth National Park, popularly known for the tree-climbing lions.
-Unlike their counterparts at the Kasenyi plains, the lions at Ishasha have found a way to climb the fig trees to enjoy the warm temperatures.
+On the way to Bwindi National Park, we will drive through the Ishasha sector of Queen Elizabeth National Park, popularly known for its tree-climbing lions.
+Unlike their counterparts at the Kasenyi plains, the lions at Ishasha have found a way to climb the fig trees to enjoy the warm temperatures in the park.
 While the sighting of the tree-climbing lions is not 100% guaranteed, a stopover at Ishasha is worth a visit!
-We will spend the night at Bwindi National Park.
+Dinner and overnight at Bwindi National Park.